Elthusa californica: Distribution, habitat, and behaviour

 Inside the gill chamber, E. californica feeds on the blood and tissue of the host fish.
 To ensure secure attachment to the host, the isopod uses seven pairs of sharply hooked legs and its specialized mouthpart.
 Due to the loss of blood for the host fish, the parasitic behavior of E. californica is thought to influence the host growth process.
 The presence of E. californica in host fish may subject them to lower levels of vitality when encountering a decrease in the seawater salinity.
 E. californica is believed to be relatively harmless for the host fish, as its activity usually is not fatal.

-The species has an ecological preference, selecting hosts that live in the benthic or that belong to a demersal school.
+The species has an ecological preference, selecting hosts that live in the benthic or demersal zone (on or near the bottom of the sea).
 Due to its smaller body size and less complex body structure compared to endoparasites, it is regarded as a good indicator for environmental change such as those caused by pollution or climate.

 Lastly, E. californica is capable of cross-fertilizing and hybridizing with other species of the same genus, such as the E. vulgaris.